weecology/lab-manual/Portal-volunteer-guide.md

   * Sandals or flip flops
     * For cooler months, I recommend an extra pair of warm socks to go under your sandals
   * Hiking pants
-  * Lightweight shorts for travel
   * 2-3 tshirts or tanktops
   * An overshirt to keep the sun off
   * A hat for sun
+  * Clothes for traveling and hanging out in Tucson
   * Sunblock
   * Sunglasses
   * Chapstick